prrao87/prrao87.github.io/content/posts/hello-world.md

 # Welcome to my blog!

-Hi there! 👋🏽 I'm a data scientist and software engineer with a passion for building intelligent, automated applications using a combination of machine learning, NLP and a variety of databases and software frameworks.
+Hi there! 👋🏽 I'm an A.I. engineer with a passion for building intelligent, automated applications using a range of databases and software frameworks.
 I'm currently based in Toronto 🇨🇦 and have previously lived in Vancouver (British Columbia), London (U.K.) and Ann Arbor (Michigan).
-You can always catch me nerding out on some cool recent tech, programming language or framework (heaven knows, we have enough to keep track of in the tech world these days 🚀), so feel free to reach out on my socials if you're in Toronto and wanna chat 😄.
+You can always catch me nerding out on some cool new tool, programming language or framework (heaven knows, we have enough to keep track of in the tech world these days 🚀), so feel free to reach out on my socials if you're in Toronto and wanna chat 😄.

 ## What will I focus on in this blog?